openlexington/treatment-directory/README.md

     - Biggest thing is that the services listed are still around, that the data is up to date.
     - Break down whether service costs money or not, who it serves, its phone number(s).
     - Search based on need: bath, meal, etc.
+    - Filter out services that don't apply to the client, then once it's narrowed down to applicable services, get information that the social worker can use herself or pass along to the client.
+        - First big filter is location--search by zip code.
+        - Filter by need: in-home services, caregiver, hot meals, a bath, etc.
+        - Filter by demographic served, e.g., just for children, for veterans.
 - TurboTax-style questions for a client, like a wizard.
 How are you feeling, etc., and the information could go back into the system, to the nurse, the social worker, etc.
     - Nurses could incorporate questions into the discharge step.
 - A mobile app to be used by health care professionals would be the most helpful, says social worker.